 Radiation Types and Risks: For information on types of radiation and health risks, click here.

-Fukushima Radioactive Fallout in North America
+Fukushima Fallout in North America

 - These maps show government and scientific data of Fukushima radiation fallout into North America from March 8th, 2011 to April 5th, 2011.
 This represents less than one month of data and includes limited monitoring sites.
 Radiation fallout continues from Japan’s Fukushima nuclear power plants, yet there seems to be a lack of priority and resources dedicated to informing the U.S. public about the risks.